MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XVIII-Rural-Housing-Service-Rural-BusinessCooperative-Service-Rural-Utilities-Service-Farm-Service-Agency-Department-Agriculture/subchapter-H-Program-Regulations/part-1962-Personal-Property/subpart-A-Servicing-Liquidation-Chattel-Security/section-1962.34.md

 (d) *Release of transferor from liability.* The borrower and any cosigner may be released from personal liability to Agency when all the chattel security or EO property is transferred to an eligible or ineligible applicant and the total outstanding debt or that portion of the debt equal to the present market value of the security is assumed.
 However, no such release will be granted to any borrower who was liable for any direct FLP loan which was reduced or terminated in a manner that resulted in a loss to the Government.
 The appropriate official is authorized to approve releases from liability in accordance with § 1962.34(h) of this subpart.
 When there will be no release from liability, the transferor and co-signer of a Farm Credit Programs loan must be sent a letter similar to exhibit F of subpart A of part 1955 of this chapter (available in any Agency office).

-(e) *Agency actions* - (1) *Transfer to eligible applicant.* The Agency will determine the transferee's eligibility for the type of loan to be assumed.
+(e) *Agency actions*—(1) *Transfer to eligible applicant.* The Agency will determine the transferee's eligibility for the type of loan to be assumed.

 (2) *Release from liability.* If the total outstanding debt is not assumed, the Agency must make the following determinations before it releases the transferor from personal liability: